-The District has implemented GASB Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, for the year ended June 30, 2013.
-This standard established guidance for reporting deferred outflows of resources, deferred inflows of resources, and net position in a statement of financial position.
+The City has implemented GASB Statement No. 65 Items Previously Reported as Assets and Liabilities which along with GASB Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, adopted in the prior year.
+This standard established guidance for properly classifying and reporting items that were previously reported as assets or liabilities as deferred outflows of resources or deferred inflows of resources, and net position in a statement of financial position.